amburke815/personal-website/README.md

     <li><code>npm run serve</code></li>
 </ol>

+You may also need to run <code>vue add babel</code> from within the frontend directory if the dependency is not automatically installed.
 When making changes to the <b>backend</b>, you must ctrl + c to end the process and restart the server with code>node ./backend/server.js</code>.
 When making changes to the <b>frontend</b>, they will be reflected on the website when running on a local server.